amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 Our challenge is to do all of the calculating with milliseconds and then print the final result as HH:MM:SS:MS.
 Now, this being the wide world of Python, there is a module (called datetime) that we could use to transform our HH:MM:SS:MS into a shape (called a datetime object) that could be manipulated, but for now, let’s stick to a more manageable solution.

-As with our summing of bytes, we can easily make a few small changes to our code to add our individual durations to a new list:
+As with our summing of bytes, we can make a few small changes to our code to add our individual durations to a new list:

 ~~~
 durations = []

-for item in media_list:
+for item in mov_list:
     media_info = MediaInfo.parse(item)
     for track in media_info.tracks:
         if track.track_type == "General":